Exact Simulation of Multidimensional Reflected Brownian Motion: The exact sampling scheme

-The rejection sampler in Algorithm \ref{REJ-SAMP-ALGO} takes the intersection layers $\mathcal{I}$ returned by Algorithm \ref{APPROX-RBM} as input, and generates further refined approximations $(Y^{\varepsilon }(t):t\in \lbrack 0,T_{{left}}])$ of the RBM which can then be used to perform the equivalent comparisons in \eqref{EQUIV-COMP1} and \eqref{EQUIV-COMP2}.
-This verifies part 2) of Assumption \ref{ASSUMP2}.
+This equivalent comparison is at the heart of the refine until accept / reject sampler in Algorithm \ref{REJ-SAMP-ALGO} below.
+It takes the intersection layers $\mathcal{I}$ returned by Algorithm \ref{APPROX-RBM} as input, and generates further refined approximations $(Y^{\varepsilon_n}(t):t\in \lbrack 0,T_{{left}}])$ of the RBM, if necessary, in order to perform the equivalent comparisons in (\ref{Equiv-comp}).

 For $d$-dimensional processes, the probability density of the increment $ \mathbf{\Delta}$ and proposal density $g(\cdot)$ are both given by product of 1-dimensional densities.
-This results in a likelihood ratio which is also of product form, leading to a straightforward generalization of the acceptance / rejection procedure given in Algorithm \ref{REJ-SAMP-ALGO}.
+This results in a likelihood ratio which is also of product form, leading to a straightforward generalization of the refine until accept / reject procedure given in Algorithm \ref{REJ-SAMP-ALGO}.